The Centre of Excellence in Peer Support

-The Centre of Excellence in Peer Support (CEPS) provides a centralised specialist clearinghouse and online resource centre for mental health peer support.
-It has been set up in response to the growing interest in and recognition of peer support work.
-The website provides access to a wide range of research and resources for consumers, families/carers, mental health staff and service providers.
-The CEPS Project Officer is also available to provide individualised support.
+The Centre of Excellence in Peer Support (CEPS) provides a centralised specialist clearing house and online resource centre for mental health peer support.
+It has been set up in response to the growing interest in, and recognition of, peer support work.
+The CEPS website provides access to a wide range of research and resources for consumers, families and other carers, mental health service staff and provider organisations.
+The CEPS project officer is also available to provide individualised support.

 Charter of Peer Support